 Platform & Usability

-This should begin with the initial set up process in terms of registering and depositing funds.
+This should begin with the initial setup process in terms of registering and depositing funds.
 Then, the ETF broker should make it simple to browse the many assets that it offers.
 This is usually broken down by the asset class – e.g. ETFs, stocks, bonds.
-The best UK ETF brokers also offer a search facility.

 Trading Tools & Features

-The most seasoned of investors in the UK will typically opt for the best online brokers that offer a range of tools and features.
+Some seasoned investors in the UK may typically opt for an ETF broker UK that offers a range of tools and features.
 The specific ones that you should be looking out for will ultimately depend on your investment experience.
 For example, if you are an advanced trader with lots of experience, then you’ll likely want access to technical indicators and advanced fundamental research tools.